mysql-time-machine/replicator/HBaseSnapshotter.md

 ## HBaseSnapshotter

 ### Overview
 HBaseSnapshotter is a Spark application that takes a snapshot of an HBase table at a given point in time and stores it to a Hive table.
-Usually you can export from HBase to Hive but you can only get the latest version, as Hive doesn't have enough flexibility to access different versions of an HBase table.
-Spark framework allows this flexibility since it has the ability and the API to access and manipulate both HBase and Hive.
+Currently there are two solutions doing similar work, but not the exact functionality.

+1. HBase allows you to take a snapshot from an HBase table to another HBase table by using the provided Export and Import tools.
+This is done by specifying a table name, start time, end time, and number of versions, and running the export tool which will export the table to HDFS in a SequenceFile format.
+Then you can import the SequenceFile files to a new HBase table by using the import tool.
+For more information, you can check [this](http://hbase.apache.org/book.html#export).

+2. Hive storage handler allows you to use Hive queries and apply Hive operations on an HBase table.
+The shortcoming of this method is that it's able to access only the latest version of an HBase table.
+You can check [this] (https://cwiki.apache.org/confluence/display/Hive/HBaseIntegration) for more information.

+HBaseSnapshotter allows you to take a snapshot from an HBase table and save it as a Hive table directly, with the possibility of selecting a desired point in time to copy the table at.

 ### Configuration
 HBaseSnapshotter needs a yaml configuration file to be provided through the option ``` --config <CONFIG-PATH> ```